 If you have a residence, a vacation home or a property you no longer need, you can make a significant gift to Rush that can also result in benefits for you.
-Making a gift of real estate can help you save on taxes, increase your income and reduce the burden of selling your property while supporting Rush.
+Making a gift of real estate can help you save on taxes and reduce the burden of selling your property while also supporting Rush.
 We will respond to inquiries about gifts of real estate, however the Medical Center’s gift acceptance policy determines whether Rush is able to accept your gift.
 Also be aware that Rush cannot cover costs for value appraisals.
 You would need to have the value of a real estate gift determined before Rush could consider accepting.

 Note: The general information available on www.rush.edu/giving is furnished with the understanding that neither Rush University Medical Center nor the site's authors are authorized to provide legal or tax advice.
 We strongly encourage the reader to seek professional counsel before taking action on any of the gift, estate or financial planning options outlined on these pages.